networknt/light-doc/content/en/tutorial/oauth/custom.md

 Once the client is registered, you should have a client_id and client_secret returned from the endpoint.
 Please write down both especially client_secret as there is no way to recover it.
-The client secret is generated and the hashed and salted result is saved into the database table.
-So there is no way we can retrieve it later.
+The client secret is generated and the hashed and salted result is saved into the database table, so there is no way we can retrieve it later.

 For information on client registration, please refer to [client tutorial][]